 There are many similarities between the two services to an extent, so much so that many in the design industry use the words interchangeably.
 But then, there are some differences which you'll soon find out

-One thing the two services have in common though . . . they are both a part of the same industry; the interior design and construction industry, and both services are of the same niche within this same industry.
+One thing the two services have in common though . . . they are both a part of the same industry; the interior design and construction industry and both services are the same niche within this same industry.

 Interior designers not only offer all that an interior decorator will offer, they go way beyond just 'prettying-up' a room.